About the Exhibition

 The Mission

-To tell their stories and celebrate their resilience, raising awareness of and funds for Breast Cancer Now – the research and support charity.
+To tell the portrait sitter’s stories and celebrate their resilience, raising awareness of and funds for Breast Cancer Now – the research and support charity.

 Three women smiling with arms around each other at a breast cancer awareness event, wearing black shirts with pink ribbons, event badges, and lanyards.